 Cinnamon has its scientific name Cinnamomum zeylanicum, originating from the tropical regions of Asia.
-In particular, cinnamon bark widely used in Sri Lanka, India, China and Vietnam.
+In particular, FINGER CASSIA widely used in Sri Lanka, India, China and Vietnam.
 Until now, cinnamon trees are grown in most tropical areas of the world.
 Due to its thousands-year-old tradition, it has a prominent place in traditional medicines, especially Ayurveda – the traditional medicinal system of India.
 Cinnamon is also used in many cultures to prevent and support the treatment of health disorders including diarrhea, arthritis, cramps, menstruation, yeast infections, colds, flu, and problems. about digestion.

 Cinnamon is still being used around the world to address many health disorders including respiratory problems, skin infections, blood impurities, menstrual problems, diabetes and cardiac disorders.
 The most important part of cinnamon is its bark, which can be used in many different ways.

 Many studies have shown that the health benefits and excellent effects of dried cinnamon bark derive from its antibacterial, antifungal, soothing and antioxidant properties.
 This spice is rich in deficient minerals like manganese, iron, and calcium with a high fiber content.
 The effects of dried cinnamon bark for health include:

 The first effect of dried cinnamon bark is to increase brain activity.
 It helps eliminate nervous tension and dementia.
 Research at Wheeling Jesuit University in the United States has proved that the taste of cinnamon has the ability to promote brain activity.
 The team of researchers led by Dr. P. Zoladz found that cinnamon users regularly improved their cognitive performance, such as attention span, virtual recognition memory, working memory and speed. visual responsiveness.
 Therefore, it is used a very good brain tonic.